In this section

 Why you should choose the Fetal Concerns Center

 Each family works with fetal nurse care coordinators to arrange medical services and provide ongoing counseling and support throughout the pregnancy.

 Care for both mother and baby under one roof

 Froedtert & The Medical College of Wisconsin Birth Center is located inside Children's.
 If neonatal intervention or surgery is anticipated, delivery at the Birth Center is recommended.
 Having mother and baby under one roof offers greater opportunity for breastfeeding and bonding, and allows families to meet face to face with their baby's care providers.

 We work closely with referring physicians to be sure that all aspects of each patient's care are highly coordinated and communicated.
 We view our relationships with referring physicians as partnerships, and we work together to ensure the best possible care for each patient, seamlessly transferring care back to the original physician whenever possible.
 The Fetal Concerns Center doesn't require patients to deliver their babies at our hospital, unless the diagnosis and care plan demands it.
 In fact, nearly 50% of our patients deliver at an outside hospital of their choice.
 We work directly with the patient and referring physician to determine the best care plan for each individual case.

-- Children's ranked among the nation's best in eight specialties, including cardiology, in the U.S. News & World Report's 2018-19 Best Children's Wisconsins report.
+- Children's ranked among the nation's best, including cardiology, in the U.S. News & World Report's Best Children's Hospitals report.